 Volunteer trail work is truly at the heart of ADK since the "Trails and Shelters” committee was established in 1923.
 Over the years, ADK’s role has changed from building trails to making current trails sustainable through sound layout and long-lasting trail structures.
 ADK Trail Volunteers get great satisfaction from contributing to a high-quality trail project.
 Volunteering is also an opportunity to meet some great folks.

-Over 300 volunteers participated in our supervised trips, and contributed over 4,500 hours of volunteer labor for trails.
+Over 300 volunteers participated in our supervised trips, logging over 5,000 hours of volunteer labor.
+Some of their accomplishments include

 The Supervised Volunteer Program is made possible by the support of the Cold River, Genesee, Laurentian, Niagara Frontier, Saratoga-Glens Falls, and Schenectady ADK chapters.